 - Biometric Login: Face ID, Touch ID on iOS & MacOS, most Android fingerprint readers

 1Password started its life out as a product that was used exclusively on Apple products.
 And you can see this as you look at the product.
 Over the years, the company has worked hard at trying to include Android and Windows.
 However, you can still see that it centers around an Apple view of things.
-That’s why we can’t give a full-throated endorsement of the product as a password solution that is going to work for all of our readers.
+Above all, that’s why we can’t give a full-throated endorsement of the product as a password solution that is going to work for all of our readers.

 For example, if you are not using an iPhone, an iPad, or another Apple product, your mobile experience is going to be weak.
 The features and the interface are not intuitive.